 Who defines web accessibility?

 Imagine, for example, that you are blind or have low vision.
-Navigating and reading the text on a website or mobile app is difficult or impossible without assistive technology such as screen readers (software that reads digital text aloud)4.
-Unfortunately, many websites are built in such a way that screen readers can’t properly convey what’s onscreen.
-This causes frustration and excludes many users.
+Navigating and reading the text on a website or mobile app is difficult or impossible without assistive technology such as screen readers, which are programs that read digital text aloud.² Unfortunately, many websites are built in such a way that screen readers can’t properly convey what’s on screen.
+This frustrates and excludes many users.

-W3C notes that improving web accessibility also benefits people who don’t have disabilities, since web content is rendered and interacted with in different configurations, including different devices, operating systems and web browsers.
-Accessible content also works better on small screens (such as smartphones and smartwatches) and reduces bandwidth use and server load.
+W3C notes that improving web accessibility also benefits people who don’t have disabilities because they can interact with web content that is created in different ways for various devices, operating systems, and web browsers.
+Accessible content also works better on small screens, such as smartphones and smartwatches, and reduces bandwidth use and server load.

 What does web accessibility look like?